Predicting Left-Right Positions from Hand-Coded Content Analysis using Machine Learning

 Patrick J. Chester

-Patrick Chester is a postdoctoral researcher at the China Data Lab at UC, San Diego who received his PhD from New York University’s Politics Department.
+Patrick Chester is an Assistant Professor of Computational Social Science at Stevens Institute of Technology.
+He received his PhD in Politics from New York University’s Politics Department.

 Related